Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-account-mw.rst

 When you created your identity, it came with an initial account.
 The initial account is a special account that the identity provider submits to the chain.
 When you already have an identity, you can submit more accounts to the chain with that identity yourself.

-Read below or watch the video to learn how to create a new account.
+Read the following or watch the video to learn how to create a new account.

 .. raw:: html